angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 heavy hand with little disruption or a disruption heavy hand with no threats.
 Knowing which it is can be difficult but you should try and assess what pieces you can ignore and what must be dealt with.
-The scariest card from a Stompy deck is probably Thoughtknot Seer as it represents both disruption and pressure in a single card.
+The scariest card from a Stompy deck is probably Thought-Knot Seer as it represents both disruption and pressure in a single card.
 Force of Negation is one of the best tools for beating this strategy.